Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Central limit theorem for Diophantine parameters

 Let $(I^2,S, \mu)$ be the Ostrowski dynamical system, where $\mu$ is the invariant measure given as in Theorem \ref{mixing} and Remark \ref{ito}.
 We recall that for an observable $f$, the Birkhoff sum $S_nf$ is defined as

-Assuming that $f$ has zero integral with respect to $\mu$, one says that the central limit theorem holds if the normalised sum $\frac{1}{\sqrt{n}} S_n f$ converges in law as a random variable to the normal distribution.
+Assuming that $f$ has zero integral with respect to $\mu$, we say that the central limit theorem holds if the normalised sum $\frac{1}{\sqrt{n}} S_n f$ converges in law as a random variable to a normal distribution.

-In this section, we establish central limit theorems for Birkhoff sums and we thus observe a Gaussian behavior of Diophantine parameters.
-Note that this is a quite straightforward application of the spectral gap with mixing from Proposition \ref{mixing}.
+In this section, we establish the central limit theorem for Birkhoff sums for $f$ of moderate growth and we thus observe a Gaussian behavior for some Diophantine parameters.
+Note that this is a quite straightforward application of Theorem \ref{spectrum1} with the mixing property from Proposition \ref{mixing}.
 More precisely, we recall by (\ref{exp:mixing}) that for $\phi, \psi$ with $\phi=\kappa \Phi$ and $\psi=\kappa \Psi$ for some $\Phi, \Psi \in \Bw(\Omega)$, we have

-This not only shows the mixing property in $\kappa(\Bw (\Omega))$ with respect to the invariant measure $\mu$ but also the exponential decay of correlation with rate $\rho$ satisfying $0<\rho<1$.
+This not only shows the mixing property in $\kappa(\Bw (\Omega))$ with respect to the invariant measure $\mu$ but also the exponential decay of correlation with rate $0<\rho<1$.
+Note that we state the central limit property with the invariant probability mesure $\mu$ below but it also holds with the Lebesgue measure since both measures are equivalent.